-The data collection field period for this survey was March 7-13, 2022.
-Postcard notifications were mailed to all ATP panelists with a known residential address on March 7, 2022.
+The data collection field period for this survey was March 21 to March 27, 2022.
+Postcard notifications were mailed to all ATP panelists with a known residential address on March 21.

-Invitations were sent out in two separate launches: Soft Launch and Full Launch.
-Sixty panelists were included in the soft launch, which began with an initial invitation sent on March 7, 2022.
+Invitations were sent out in two separate launches: soft launch and full launch.
+Sixty panelists were included in the soft launch, which began with an initial invitation sent on March 21, 2022.
 The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
-All remaining English- and Spanish-speaking panelists were included in the full launch and were sent an invitation on March 8, 2022.
+All remaining English- and Spanish-speaking panelists were included in the full launch and were sent an invitation on March 22.